 We’ve put together a list of vehicles that fit into one or more of the categories discussed above.
 These are five of the best cars to tow behind an RV:

-1. Honda CR-V
+Honda CR-V

 Average Curb Weight of Vehicle: 3,500 pounds

-2. Jeep Wrangler
+Jeep Wrangler

 Why They’re Great: The Jeep Wrangler is off-road magic.
 If you plan to go off-roading on your RV trips, Jeeps can handle some wild terrain.
 They’re built for extremely rugged adventures, while still providing comfortable (and fun!) transportation for everyday tasks.
-Just about any Jeep Wrangler can be flat-towed, but dolly and trailer towing are options as well.
+Just about any Jeep Wrangler can be flat-towed, but dolly and trailer towing are also options.
 As with all vehicles, be sure to check the owner’s manual for the model year & transmission combination you plan to tow to be sure it’s allowed (and what procedures to follow).

 Average Curb Weight of Vehicle: 4,200 pounds

-3. Ford F-150
+Ford F-150

 The Ford F150 is a versatile option… tow it behind a motorhome OR use it to tow a travel trailer or 5th wheel!
 That’s especially helpful if you’re not sure you plan to stay with one class of RV for any length of time.

-Why They’re Great: The Ford F-150 is excellent for going off the beaten path, while also providing comfort for everyday use.
+Why They’re Great: The Ford F-150 is excellent for going off the beaten path, while also providing comfort and practicality for everyday use.
 The four-wheel-drive versions can be flat-towed, and you’ll have extra storage space in the truck bed when towing this truck behind your RV.
 And when you’re not using it as a towed vehicle, you have all the convenience and versatility that a pickup truck offers, which may be a necessity for your “non-RVing” life!

 Average Curb Weight of Vehicle: 4,000-5,600 pounds

-4. Honda Civic
+Honda Civic

 Light, comfortable, and fun… the Honda Civic makes a great towed vehicle and a practical every day driver, too.

-You can dolly tow any Civic (they’re all front-wheel-drive) and you can flat-tow some of the manual transmission models in certain model years.
-Check the car’s manual to determine the towing capability.
+Why They’re Great: The Honda Civic is a lightweight economy car with fantastic gas mileage and a very comfortable ride.
+It’s a great car for everyday driving at home… AND for coming along for the ride on your next RV adventure.
+You can dolly tow any Civic (they’re all front-wheel-drive), and you can flat-tow some of the manual transmission models in certain model years.
+Just be sure to check the car’s manual to determine its ability to be flat-towed.
 And yes, Peter is particularly partial to Hondas, having owned SEVEN of them, including two beautiful motorcycles, and never having a bit of trouble with any of them.

 Average Curb Weight of Vehicle: 2,900 pounds

-5. Mini Cooper
+Mini Cooper

 In addition to being adorable and fun to drive, the Mini Cooper makes a great toad!